Archibald Scott Cleghorn: Biography

 He was born on November 15, 1835, in Edinburgh, Scotland, to Thomas Cleghorn and wife, Janet Nisbet, the second of two sons.
 In 1841 Thomas was Superintendent of the Government Domain (Auckland Domain) in Auckland, New Zealand.
 Janet Cleghorn died in Auckland in 1845.

-In 1851, at the age of 16, Archie Cleghorn traveled with his father to Honolulu, where his father established a dry goods store.
+In 1851, at the age of 16, Archie Cleghorn travelled with his father to Honolulu, where his father established a dry goods store.
 His father died within the year, but Archibald remained in Hawaii and continued running the store.
 His business prospered and he expanded to other islands.

 Cleghorn became a citizen of the Hawaiian Kingdom in 1870.

 He married Princess Miriam K. Likelike who was 19 years old, sister of David Kalākaua, on September 22, 1870, at Washington Place.
 In 1874 Kalākaua became King, and Cleghorn's daughter Princess Victoria Kaiʻulani was the heir to the throne of the House of Kalākaua.

 In 1877, Cleghorn and Princess Likelike arranged to donate the land surrounding the monument to Captain James Cook on Kealakekua Bay marking the site of his death, in trust to the government of the United Kingdom.

 Cleghorn served in the House of Nobles from 1873 to 1888, and the Privy Council from 1873 to 1891.
 He acted as the Royal Governor of Oʻahu in July 1887, and was appointed to succeed Prince Consort John Owen Dominis upon his death in November 1891, until February 28, 1893.
 He was the president of the Kapiʻolani Park Association since 1888, and first parks commissioner for the City & County of Honolulu in 1900.
 He served as a trustee of The Queen's Medical Center from 1905 to 1909.